NUS-Rover-Team/wirelesscommunications/docs/README.md

 We'll do an example of general workflow in the 1st team meeting.
 Before that, do the 1st part of the workflow procedure as specified [HERE.](https://github.com/NUS-Rover-Team/wirelesscommunications/blob/master/docs/instructions/workflowpractice.md)

+### **Know your ROS**
+You can view the ROS tutorials [HERE.](http://wiki.ros.org/ROS/Tutorials) Start early so that you know how to go about it as our system will be primarily based on ROS.

 # Week 1: Literature Review

 ### 1. NASA's Rover Projects